Skip to main content

 Additional Video Information

-Download the .srt files (Video 1 and Video 2) for closed captioning (you may need to right click and Save As).
+• These videos are also available in a download (zip file, size 320 MB) with .srt files for closed captioning (you may need to right click and Save As).
 For information on how to add closed captioning to a video, see this how to page

-Note: For Chrome, Firefox, and Edge, right click Video 1 and Video 2 and select Save Link As; for IE, right click and select Save Target As.
+• Note: For Chrome, Firefox, and Edge, right click download and select Save Link As; for IE, right click and select Save Target As.

 Please Provide Feedback